A Comprehensive Survey of Website Fingerprinting Attacks and Defenses in Tor: Advances and Open Challenges: The Strategies and approaches on WF attacks and WF defenses

 Chan-Tin \etal~\cite{chan2018website} introduced a mechanism against WF attacks by leveraging traffic morphing and clustering to make websites within the same cluster indistinguishable.
 The proposed method groups websites based on their network traffic patterns (packet sizes and counts) and morphs all traffic in a cluster to resemble the largest website in that cluster, significantly reducing the attacker's ability to identify specific sites.
 Al-Naami \etal~\cite{al2019bimorphing} introduced BiMorphing, a technique that utilizes bi-directional burst sampling and optimization methods to obfuscate traffic patterns.
 This approach achieves minimal bandwidth overhead and zero-delay transmission.
 The defense is evaluated to outperform previous methods in both closed-world and open-world scenarios.
 Previous defenses~\cite{cai2014cs, lu2018dynaflow, wang2017walkie, al2019bimorphing} often struggle to counter DL-based WF attacks effectively without introducing substantial bandwidth or latency overhead.
 To solve this issue, Ling \etal~\cite{ling2024wfguard} presented WFGuard, a traffic morphing defense technique against DL-based WF attacks based on fuzzing testing.
 WFGuard leverages fine-grained neuron information from WF classifiers to design a joint optimization function, which is then optimized using gradient ascent to simultaneously maximize both neuron values and the likelihood of misclassification in DL-based WF classifiers.
 During each traffic mutation cycle, a gradient-based approach is employed to generate dummy traffic injection patterns, continuously evolving the traffic until a pattern is found that successfully deceives the classifier.
 Extensive evaluations show that WFGuard significantly reduces the accuracy of DL-based WF classifiers (\eg, DF and Var-CNN) to as low as 4.43\%, while only incurring a modest 11.04\% bandwidth overhead.
-In the same year, Shen \etal \cite{shen2024real} presented Palette, a practical defense against WF attacks that threaten user privacy in Tor.
-Unlike traditional defenses, Palette focuses on traffic cluster anonymization by grouping websites with similar traffic patterns into clusters and regulating their traffic to conform to a uniform pattern.
-This approach makes it significantly harder for attackers to distinguish between websites within the same cluster, effectively mitigating the risk posed by modern deep learning-based WF attacks.